optimist555/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 zpool status
 ```

+Once the resilvering is complete, [repeat this step for every ZFS partition](#repeat-this-step-for-every-zfs-partition).

 **⚠️ NOTE:** Your system now will not boot anymore, you need to execute also the next step!

+## BTRFS (RAID1), BTRFS (RAID10) (🚨 HOW TO NOT YET COMPLETED, DO NOT ATTEMPT)

+Not yet completed.

 # Fix the boot procedure